getnamo/batch-resizer/README.md

 # batch-resizer
-batch resize images using npm sharp and exif-parser
+A very simple batch image resizer using npm sharp and exif-parser modules.
+This utility will apply exif rotation data to the resized image.

 ## Basic Usage